irnerio-opendata/memo/development/06/motivating-scenario.md

 # Motivating Scenario (Iteration 6)

 ## Name
-Codex metadata
+Codex dimensions and materials

 ## Description
-A codex is characterised by a series of features.
+A codex is characterized by a series of features.
 First of all, a codex is identified by one or more identifiers including alphanumeric characters.
 Furthermore, a codex is made of one or more materials, such as parchment, paper, or a combination of both.
-Sometimes a particular material is also associated with specific folios or ranges of them.
-Moreover, a codex is characterised by having an extension in space which is expressed in terms of length and width and measured in millimeters.
+Sometimes a material is also associated with specific folios or ranges of them.
+Moreover, a codex is characterized by having an extension in space which is expressed in terms of length and width and measured in millimeters.
 A second dimensional value can further refer to the set of folios that are part of the codex, or even specific ranges within that set.
-Finally, a codex is also characterised by a value that represents the number(s) of columns according to which the text of the manuscript(s) has been organised.
+Finally, a codex is also characterized by a value that represents the number(s) of columns according to which the text of the manuscript(s) has been organized.
 Within a single codex, the number may be subject to change and may also refer to specific ranges of folios as well.

 ## Example 1
 `codex_1` has identifier "001".
 It dates back to the XIII century. `binding_1`, `folio_1`, `folio_2`, `folio_3`, `folio_4` are part of it. `recto_1` and `verso_1` are part of `folio_1`. `recto_2` and `verso_2` are part of `folio_2`. `recto_3` and `verso_3` are part of `folio_3`. `recto_4` and `verso_4` are part of `folio_4`.